abhinaykhalatkar/smart_tv_ui/README.md

 # Smart TV UI/UX Project

-This repository contains the source code and design files for the Smart TV UI/UX project, completed as part of the Fundamentals Towards UX module.
+This repository contains the source code and design files for the Smart TV UI/UX project, completed as part of a university assignment.
 The project aimed to implement and design a user interface for a smart TV.

-## Team Members and Tasks
+## Team Members

-- Virendra Kadam     - profile page and customization page, log out added
-- Abhinay Khalatkar  - home page
+-Virendra Kadam - profile page and customization page, log out added -Abhinay Khalatkar - home page
-- Ankush Gangal      - sign-up page
+-Ankush Gangal - sign-up page

 ## Contents